naeemudheenp/open-task-manager/README.md

 - **Google Sign-In Restriction**: The application is in test mode, and Google Sign-In is limited to registered accounts (configured in the Google Cloud Console).
 - A video demonstration of the feature is attached in the repository.
-- If additional emails need to be added to the allowed list, feel free to contact the developer.
+- If additional emails need to be added to the allowed list, feel free to contact.

 ## Project Setup